nazwhale/hyko-website/content/posts/march-update.md

 Nest have (finally) granted us access to their test site, which means we can start building functionality to auto-enrol new employees and post updates.

 We don't plan to start work on this for now, just because there's things we absolutely have to do sooner (end of year stuff) and features we'll be prioritising over Nest (instant payments).
-Still, good to have this one unblocked.
+Still, good to have  unblocked.

 **Chill pill 🧘**